gotsunami/goose/README.md

 As suggested in elastic search documentation, one should open only one instance of a client to communicate with the elastic search server.
 In goose, this client is the type `ElasticSearch`.
 It will do most of the job.

+In goose, an instance corresponds to an index so when you create an `ElasticSearch`, you must specify the index.
 You can create an instance as a global variable like that:

     u, err := url.Parse("http://localhost:9200/my_index/")
     es, err := goose.NewElasticSearch(u)